-Referring to our general remarks above, the ASCG holds the view that RRA effects in the statement of profit or loss are the focus of the discussion.
-Without pre-empting the conceptual discussion of regulatory assets and liabilities at this stage, we have heard that the presentation of the financial performance of a regulated entity should be based on 'allowable revenue' or 'authorised revenue'.
-This would reflect the total consideration to which the entity is entitled in exchange for carrying out specified RRA over a period of time.
+Referring to our general remark at the beginning, the ASCG has the view that the RRA effects in the statement of profit or loss shall be at the center of discussion.
+We have learned that a proper presentation of the financial performance of a regulated entity is based on the 'allowable revenue' or 'authorised revenue'.
+They reflect the total consideration to which the entity is entitled in exchange for carrying out specified RRA over a period of time.

-We share the IASB's argument made in the DP that the most distinguishable feature of defined rate regulation is the entity's right to recover the revenue requirement, using the rate-setting mechanism to adjust for under-billings or over-billings over time.
-Consequently, the rate-setting ngslegungs Standards Committee e.V.
+We share the DP's argument that the most distinguishable feature of defined rate regulation is the entity's right to recover the revenue requirement, using the rate-setting mechanism to adjust for under-billings or over-billings over time.
+Consequently, the rate-setting mechanism is an important aspect of the effectiveness of the defined rate regulation in ensuring that the entity recovers no more and no less than its revenue requirement.